CopenhagenCityArchives/NEAAnalyzer/README.md

 This reason for this is that most specific functionality was removed from nealib to create a simpler library.
 The classes and methods in nealib->used-by-neaanalyzer used by NEAAnalyzer sould be moved to the NEAAnalyzer source code.

+## Offline development
+To develop the application offline simply copy the restored packages from a server with internet access, and then restore it with nuget using the local source.

 # Deployment
 The applications are deployed using Clickonce deployment to a local or shared folder, from with the application can be installed.